OliverFlecke/OliverFlecke.github.io/content/_index.md

 ### Software skills

 I have strong fundamentals in and experience working with both object-oriented and functional languages.
-I enjoy working with both backend and frontend development, and have build several REST APIs in ASP .NET and NodeJS, using OAuth 2 for authentication and OpenApi.
+I enjoy working with both backend and frontend development, and have build several REST APIs in ASP .NET and NodeJS, using OAuth2 for authentication and OpenApi, along with DevOps skills around building and managing CI/CD pipelines to manage Kubernetes clusters.
-For mobile development, I have created cross-platform apps in Xamarin (and now learning MAUI), along with iOS apps in Swift.
+For mobile development, I have experience creating cross-platform apps in Xamarin/MAUI, and native iOS apps in Swift.

 #### Programming languages

 {{< rawhtml >}}
 <ol class="skill-list">
     <li>C#</li>
+    <li>TypeScript</li>
+    <li>Rust</li>
     <li>Python</li>
     <li>JavaScript</li>
-    <li>TypeScript</li>
     <li>F#</li>
     <li>Haskell</li>
     <li>Swift</li>